facebook pixel Skip to Main Content

 • Second is the use of bio-psychophysiological measures (electro-dermal skin conductance response, heart-rate variability, and eye-tracking) to investigate sender-receiver dynamics during communication and high-density electroencephalography (EEG).
 With this, he specifically uses time-frequency analysis in EEGLab to examine the neural sensori-motor mu rhythm in speech perception and production of fluent and disfluent speakers.

 Dr. Hudock is a person who stutters and understands that stuttering is much more than just how someone talks, but very often includes negative thoughts and feelings about themselves that has far reaching impacts.
-Due to his personal and professional experiences with stuttering he has founded the Northwest Center for Fluency Disorders, which in collaboration with the Departments of Communication Sciences and Disorders and Counseling at Idaho State University, offers annual interprofessional intensive stuttering clinics.
-The adolescent and adult clinic is a two-week residential interprofessional clinic where clients who stutter are paired with one graduate SLP and Counseling student to work with them throughout the clinic using Acceptance and Commitment Therapy (ACT).
-Much of his first area of research examines training and clinical procedures through this experience for client and student outcomes.
+Due to his personal and professional experiences with stuttering he has founded the Northwest Center for Fluency Disorders.
 Dr. Hudock frequently has students involved in his projects at many levels, often presenting at state, regional, and national conferences (ASHA) as well as appearing as authors on many of his scholarly works.

 photograph of Wendy Morgan